sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/03_classification.md

 // Divide reference points into training and testing points
-// Create random column in reference points
+// Create random column in reference points refPoints = refPoints.randomColumn();
-// Note: There is an equal number of points per class label,
-//    so a fully random selection of the 80/20 works fine instead of getting 80/20 per class refPoints = refPoints.randomColumn();

 // set aside 80% of data for training